2024 Alabama Democratic presidential primary

 The 2024 Alabama Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-59 delegates to the Democratic National Convention were allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
+52 delegates to the Democratic National Convention were allocated, with 6 additional unpledged delegates.
+The open primary was held on Super Tuesday alongside primaries in 14 other states and territories and its Republican counterpart.

-Biden won the primary in a landslide and received all 52 delegates.
+Incumbent president Joe Biden won the primary with nearly 90% and received all 52 delegates, while an option for assigning uncommitted delegates placed ahead of his only other ballot challenger, US representative Dean Phillips.

 Candidates

 The following candidates have been certified to appear on the ballot in Alabama.